-The above account is applicable to electrons in line along the direction of acceleration, but if they are side by side it no longer accounts for the excess energy, and if anything the time delay gives a small reduction rather than an increase in the energy input required.
-Going back to the formula for the electric field of a moving charge given earlier, we are rescued by the third term, according to which there is an electric field propagated along a direction perpendicular to the direction of acceleration.
+The above account is applicable to electrons in line along the direction of acceleration, but if they are side by side then the acceleration term in the formula for the electric field of a moving charge given earlier shows that there is an electric field propagated along a direction perpendicular to the direction of acceleration.
 This is the 'radiated field' and for two accelerated charges side by side the direction of this electric field component from one charge is in the right direction to oppose the acceleration of the other charge.
-Each charge therefore has to overcome an additional force, and so more energy is required to accelerate the two charges than the sum of the energies for two separate charges.
-These mechanisms I believe will exactly account for the increase in the static field energy after the increase in velocity.
+Each charge therefore has to overcome an additional force, and so again more energy is required to accelerate the two charges than the sum of the energies for two separate charges.

 Having accounted for the energy in the line we now turn to the problem of its velocity.
 The energy is apparently still contained in the static 'coulomb field' of the charges, which travel at very low speed, so how can the energy travel at the speed of light?
 The important point to realise is that the extra energy previously shown to exist as a result of increased electron density can travel at a different velocity to the individual electrons.
 To see how this can happen imagine an electromagnetic wave in the form of a short pulse travelling along adjacent to a wire at velocity c.
 Suppose it is not travelling exactly parallel to the wire, and so there is a small component of the electric field along the wire so that as it passes each conduction electron it gives it a short impulse along the wire sufficient to accelerate it up to 1mm per sec.
 Consider a series of these electrons originally spaced 1mm apart, and assume that the impulses are short in duration in comparison to the time for the wave to travel from one electron to the next.